-- (1) Current Patients and Other CUSTOMERS HOW do you listen to, interact with, and observe patients and other CUSTOMERS to obtain ACTIONABLE information?
-HOW do your listening methods vary for different patient groups, other CUSTOMER groups, or market SEGMENTS?
+- (1) Current Patients and Other CUSTOMERS HOW do you listen to, interact with, and observe patients and other CUSTOMERS to obtain actionable information?
+HOW do you use social media and web based technologies to listen to customers, as appropriate?
 HOW do your listening methods vary across the stages of patients' and other CUSTOMERS' relationships with you?
-HOW do you seek immediate and ACTIONABLE feedback from patients and other CUSTOMERS on the quality of HEALTH CARE SERVICES, patient and other CUSTOMER support, and TRANSACTIONS? - (2) Potential Patients and Other CUSTOMERS HOW do you listen to potential patients and other CUSTOMERS to obtain ACTIONABLE information including PLANET FRIENDLY requirements?
-How do you listen to former, competitors', and other potential patients and other CUSTOMERS to obtain ACTIONABLE information on your HEALTH CARE SERVICES, patient and other CUSTOMER support, and TRANSACTIONS, as appropriate?
-What are your ACTIONS with PATIENTS and STAKEHOLDERS who seek a 'Second Opinion' but choose another hospital? - b.
-Patient and Other CUSTOMER Segmentation and Service Offerings - (1) Patient and Other CUSTOMER Segmentation HOW do you determine your patient and other CUSTOMER groups and market SEGMENTS?
-HOW do you - use information on patients, other CUSTOMERS, markets, and HEALTH CARE SERVICE offerings to identify current and anticipate future patient and other CUSTOMER groups and market SEGMENTS; and - determine which patient and other CUSTOMER groups and market SEGMENTS to emphasize and pursue for business growth?
+HOW do you seek immediate and actionable feedback from patients and other CUSTOMERS on the quality of HEALTH CARE SERVICES, patient and other CUSTOMER support, and transactions? - (2) Potential Patients and Other CUSTOMERS HOW do you listen to potential patients and other CUSTOMERS to obtain actionable information including PLANET FRIENDLY preferences?
+HoW do you listen to former, competitors', and other potential patients and other CUSTOMERS to obtain actionable information on your HEALTH CARE SERVICES, patient and other CUSTOMER support, and transactions, as appropriate?
+What are your ACTIONS with PATIENTS and STAKEHOLDERS who seek a 'Second Opinion' but choose another hospital?

+b.
+Patient and Other CUSTOMER Segmentation and Service Offerings

-- (2) Service Offerings How do you determine HEALTH CARE SERVICE offerings?
-HOW do you - determine patient, other CUSTOMER, and market needs and requirements for HEALTH CARE SERVICE offerings; - identify and adapt HEALTH CARE SERVICE offerings to meet the requirements and exceed the expectations of your patient and other CUSTOMER groups and market SEGMENTS; and - identify and adapt service offerings to enter new markets, to attract new patients and other CUSTOMERS, and to create OPPORTUNITIES to expand relationships with current patients and other CUSTOMERS, as appropriate? - How do you network or utilize the shared services of high-end diagnostic equipment/facilities?
+- (1) Patient and Other CUSTOMER Segmentation HOW do you determine your patient and other CUSTOMER groups and market SEGMENTS?
+HOW do you - use information on patients, other CUSTOMERS, markets, and HEALTH CARE SERVICE offerings including preferences for PLANET FRIENDLY offerings to identify current and anticipate future patient and other CUSTOMER groups and market SEGMENTS; - consider competitors' customers and other potential customers and markets in this segmentation; and - determine which patient and other CUSTOMER groups and market SEGMENTS to emphasize and pursue for business growth? - (2) Service Offerings HOW do you determine HEALTH CARE SERVICE offerings?
+HOW do you - determine patient, other CUSTOMER, and market needs and requirements for HEALTH CARE SERVICE offerings; - identify and adapt HEALTH CARE SERVICE offerings to meet the requirements and exceed the expectations of your patient and other CUSTOMER groups and market SEGMENTS; and - identify and adapt service offerings to enter new markets, to attract new patients and other CUSTOMERS, and to create opportunities to expand relationships with current patients and other CUSTOMERS, as appropriate? - How do you network or utilize the shared services of high-end diagnostic equipment/facilities?